offbynull/learn/Math/input/input.md

 In cases such as the example above, the wholes may be written as a single number and the partial portion may be expressed as a fraction: `{kt} 1 \frac{3}{8}`.

+TODO: talk about "equivalent fraction"s: e.g. 1/2 and 2/4 are equivalent

 TODO: a mixed number is a whole number with a fraction, for example 2 1/2 is the same as writing 5/2.

 TODO: a improper fraction is one where the numerator is greater than or equal to the denominator, for example 5/2.